 Wage gap increases with higher pay

 Statistics for the elite group of women who invest in earning MBA degrees are sobering.
-Women earn 88% of what men make after finishing their MBA, but only 63% of what men make ten years later, past research by Kray and others has found.
-This pay gap among MBA graduates “is especially notable considering the nearly identical skills and qualifications held by men and women at the time the degree is conferred,” write Kray and her co-authors.
+Women earn 88% of what men make after finishing their MBA, but only 63% of what men make 10 years later, past research by Kray and others has found.
+This pay gap among MBA graduates “is especially notable considering the nearly identical skills and qualifications held by men and women at the time the degree is conferred,” Kray and her co-authors write.

 Women do ask